circuitscan/docs/docs/source/community-support.rst

 Circuitscan is free software under MIT license.
 Contributions are welcome.

-Whether you would like to implement another circuit language (e.g. Noir), add more information to the docs, or anything in between, feel free to submit a PR or make contact in `Telegram <https://t.me/circuitscan>`_ or by email to `info@circuitscan.org <mailto:info@circuitscan.org>`_.
+Whether you would like to implement another circuit language, add more information to the docs, or anything in between, feel free to submit a PR or make contact in `Telegram <https://t.me/circuitscan>`_ or by email to `info@circuitscan.org <mailto:info@circuitscan.org>`_.